isyuricunha/isyuricunha/README.md

 **a sentence to brighten your day:**<br>
-    the future belongs to those who believe in the beauty of their dreams
+    the journey of a thousand miles begins with one step.